2024 Austrian Grand Prix

 The 2024 Austrian Grand Prix (officially known as the Formula 1 Qatar Airways Austrian Grand Prix 2024) was a Formula One motor race that was held on 30 June 2024, at the Red Bull Ring in Spielberg, Austria.
 It was the eleventh round of the 2024 Formula One World Championship and the third Grand Prix weekend of the season to utilise the sprint format.

 Red Bull Racing's Max Verstappen won the sprint from pole position, and also took pole position for the main race.
 Verstappen led the majority of the race, but with eight laps to go Verstappen and McLaren's Lando Norris collided as they fought for the lead.
 This dropped both drivers down the order, with Verstappen recovering to fifth and Norris retiring because of damage sustained from the collision.
 George Russell took his second career race win in Formula One, as well as Mercedes's first race victory since the 2022 São Paulo Grand Prix.
 Russell was joined on the podium by Norris's teammate Oscar Piastri, and Ferrari driver Carlos Sainz Jr.

+Following the race, the top five for both sets of standings remained unchanged, with Verstappen increasing his lead over Norris to 81 points.
+Charles Leclerc trailed Norris by six points in third.
+Red Bull extended their lead in the standings to 64 points over Ferrari.